Farr Out Wellness

 Where will my massage or bodywork session take place?

-All in-studio appointments are received at Acupuncture & Holistic Care.
+All in-office appointments are received within the Wellness Suite at

 Your massage or bodywork session will take place in a comfortable, quiet room with soft music or ambient sounds being played to help you relax.
-The table is made with sheets and a blanket, and may be warmed by a heating pad if you like.
+The table is made with organic cotton sheets and a blanket, and may be warmed by a heating pad if you like.
+I have extra pillows and bolsters available for your comfort as well.

 How early should I arrive?